 Agile working goes hand in hand with success in the digital world, but truly agile organizations are harder to create.
 When organizations realize that successful digital transformation is a continuous process and not a one-off event, agile takes on a new significance.
 In the third of a series of five articles on the future of business in the digital world, Dave Wolf, Managing Director and Shahn Alware, Manager for Digital and Mobile Solutions (DMS), look at what agile transformation really means.
-The first article in this series, If design thinking is so powerful, why do businesses still fail at transformation? can be found here.
-The second article in the series, The missing link: bridging the gap between business vision and business reality can be found here.

 Being agile is more than an advantage in the digital world; it’s now a necessity.
 Every organization needs a high degree of agility to adapt quickly and sustainably to change.
 Agile transformation is about making a business ready for emerging disruptors, which could be new cyber security threats, changes in the regulatory environment or advances in technology.
 At the same time, the business must be prepared to embrace an environment of continuous improvement.
 It’s about setting a business up for sustainable success in the face of the unknown.

 Agile is often contrasted with the traditional waterfall model where a project proceeds in a linear fashion, step-by-step towards a pre-defined goal.
 By contrast, an agile project evolves in increments and allows for changing requirements over time.
 Agile encourages teamwork, self-organization and accountability, along with the rapid delivery of a high-quality output that addresses the needs of the customer.